Ravana: Etymology

 The word Rāvaṇa (Sanskrit: रावण) means "Roaring" (active), the opposite of Vaiśravaṇa which means to "hear distinctly" (passive).
 Both Ravana and Vaiśravaṇa, who is commonly known as Kubera, are considered to be patronymics derived from "sons of Vishrava".

-Ravana was a title later taken on by Dashānana, and it means "the one with ten (dasha) faces (anana)".
+Dashānana was a title later taken on by Ravana, and it means "the one with ten (dasha) Heads (anana)".
 Further, roravana is Sanskrit for "loud roaring."
 In Abhinava Gupta's Krama Shaiva scripture, yāsām rāvanam is used as an expression to mean people who are truly aware of the materialism of their environment.

 Ravana is also known by several other names including Dasis Ravana, Dasis Sakvithi Maha Ravana, Dashaanan, Ravula, Lankapati, Lankeshwara, Ravanasura and Ravanaeshwara.

 Iconography

 Ravana is depicted and described as having ten heads, although he is sometimes shown with only nine heads since he cut one off to convince Shiva.
 He is described as a devout follower of Shiva, a great scholar, a capable ruler, and a maestro of the Veena.
-Ravana is also depicted as the author of the Ravana Samhita, a book on Hindu astrology, and the Arka Prakasham, a book on Siddha medicine and treatment.
-Ravana possessed a thorough knowledge of Siddha and political science.
+Ravana is also depicted as the author of the Ravana Samhita, a book on Hindu astrology.
+Beyond his role in the epic Ramayana, he is revered in the Ayurvedic tradition as a pioneer of pharmaceutical science (Bhaishajya Kalpana).

+He is credited as the author of the Arka Prakasha, a foundational Sanskrit compendium on the science of distillation.
+In this text, Ravana describes the extraction of volatile oils and aromatic essences which is a method used to preserve the Virya (potency) of plants that might otherwise be degraded by standard decoction (Kwatha) methods.
+Additionally, traditional accounts attribute works on Ayurvedic Alchemy (Rasashastra) and pulse diagnosis (Nadi Pariksha) to him, establishing his significance within the Vedic medical lineage.
 In some later versions, he is said to have possessed the nectar of immortality, which was stored inside his belly thanks to a celestial boon from Brahma.
 In the War with Lord Rama, Ravana was killed by a powerful Brahma's weapon shot by Rama which was gifted to Rama by Sage Agstya.